 Powell's Chapel will celebrate its 141st anniversary in July 2016.
-This is second of a series of blog posts to highlight the rich history of Powell's Chapel and its impact on the local community.
+This is final post in a series of blogs highlighting the rich history of Powell's Chapel and its impact on the local community.